rl-institut/spice_ev/doc/source/charging_strategies_incentives.rst

 | Distributed              | x                           |                               |                               |                               |
 +--------------------------+-----------------------------+-------------------------------+-------------------------------+-------------------------------+

-The electricity costs consist of the grid fees (sells included), taxes, levies and power procurement.
+The electricity costs consist of the grid fees, power procurement, levies, fees and taxes.
 In case of V2G or feed-in by a PV power plant the feed-in remuneration is subtracted [#]_.
 The differences between the incentive schemes lie in the way grid fees are handled.
 Therefore the other cost components are spared out in the following explanations.
 In all of the incentive schemes the calculation of the grid fee is based on the price sheet of the distribution grid operator.
+When calculating scenarios with multiple grid connectors with different grid operators, the grid operator of each grid connector has to be set, to use its specific price sheet.

 In the following the current system for charging electricity as well as the three alternative incentive schemes are explained.
 The alternative schemes differentiate between the fixed and flexible loads and bill them differently.
 Since